 DM CMa has been on my observing list for the past few seasons and my observations show the light curve below.
-There appears to be short outbursts around a few days and longer outbursts lasting over 10 days.
+There appear to be short outbursts around a few days and longer outbursts lasting over 10 days.
 The outburst range is from 14.0 to <15.8.
-Looks like a UG star to me.
+It looks like a UG star to me.
 More observations will be obtained to get a better picture of the outburst behavior and to look for UGSU features.

 Some photometry by Bernard Heathcote on DM CMa when bright at V= 14.78 (+/- 0.04) showed a (B-V)= 0.15 was obtained on April 20, 2009, which also doesn’t suggest a Mira type star.